Toontown-Event-Horizon/panda-utils/README.md

 This step will convert OBJ or FBX models into BLEND.
 It requires installing Blender on the machine.
 Note that due to specifics of various modeling software, the model may end up scaled incorrectly at this phase.
 You can use the `transform` step to fix this.
+All OBJ and FBX files will be joined into the same file.
 This step takes no arguments.

 `preblend`